arunnambyar/tutorials/README.md

-# 🖥️ Computer Tutorials Index
+# 🖥️ Computer Science Tutorials Index

 A curated list of core tutorial categories for technical learning.